marcglasberg/blocsuperpowers.org/src/content/docs/overview.md

 ```

 Wrap the Cubit method body with the `mix` function and provide a key.
-In most cases, the Cubit instance itself is used as the key (just write `key: this`):
+Write `key: this` to use the Cubit instance itself as the key.

 ```dart
 class UserCubit extends Cubit<User> {